bufbuild/protobuf-es/docs/src/content/docs/writing-plugins/index.md

 title: Writing plugins
 ---

-Protobuf compilers run plugins that generate files from schemas.
-Protobuf-ES includes `@bufbuild/protoplugin`, a framework for building those plugins in TypeScript.
+Protobuf-ES lets you write standard Protobuf plugins in TypeScript. `@bufbuild/protoplugin` handles the plugin protocol and gives you helpers for generating JavaScript and TypeScript from schemas.

 Plugins are executables named `protoc-gen-x`.
 They read schema data from standard input and write generated files to standard output.